You can approach your bicep workouts from many directions. Find out how to do lateral bicep curls and whether they are a good idea.

-Lateral curls are a bicep curl variation where you hold your upper arms horizontal when doing the bicep curl.
+Lateral curls are a bicep curl variation where you hold your upper arms horizontally when doing the bicep curl.

-With bicep workout equipment like a cable machine or resistance bands, this can be a good bicep exercise that engages your shoulder muscles isometrically at the same time.
+With bicep workout equipment like a cable machine or resistance bands, this can be a decent bicep exercise that engages your shoulder muscles isometrically at the same time.

 How to do a lateral bicep curl

-For lateral bicep curls you need some type of bicep workout equipment as resistance, preferably a cable machine or resistance bands anchored at about shoulder height.
-You can also use more traditional equipment like dumbbells.
+To do a lateral bicep curl you need some form of resistance.
+Preferably a cable machine or good resistance bands anchored at about shoulder height.

 - Stand up straight with a dumbbell in each hand.
-Let your arms hang down for now.
+Point your hand palms outward but let your arms hang down for now.

 If you do one arm at a time, make sure you do the same number of repetitions on each side to avoid muscle imbalances.